“A self-sustaining chemical system capable of Darwinian evolution.” – NASA definition of life

-People (yes, that includes you, dear reader) are made up of cells from all 3 domains of life.
+People (yes, that includes you, dear reader) are made up of cells from all three domains of life.
 Our bodies have about 37 trillion (3.7 x 10^13) human cells (hosts of the DNA inherited from our parents), and about 100 trillion (1 x 10^14) bacteria, mostly in the gut (American Society for Microbiology, Human Microbiome FAQ).
-We also have Archaea, primarily methanogens (responsible for flatulence!), though they appear to comprise less than 1% of our intestinal microflora (Lurie-Weinberger MN, Gophna U, 2015).
+We also have archaea, primarily methanogens (responsible for flatulence!), though they appear to comprise less than 1% of our intestinal microflora (Lurie-Weinberger MN, Gophna U, 2015).

 What about Viruses?